 Where can I find money?
 Tools to help you find funding CC Executive Dining Room

 Ms. Tasha Kawamata Ryan, Fellowships & Professional Development Coordinator, Graduate Division & Dr. Julienne Maeda, Associate Dean of Graduate Education

 Congratulations, you have been accepted to grad school…now, how do you find funding to support your education and research?
 This presentation will provide a general overview of the various streams of support that are available to graduate students and will highlight some database tools to help you with your funding search.

 Helpful Tips for International Students CC 307

-Ms. Ivy Mu, 3+2 Program Coordinator, Office of Graduate Education, Mr. Ray Allen, International Student Services Advisor, and Mr. Viet Ngo, International Student Services Advisor
+Ms. Ivy Mu, 3+2 Program Coordinator, Graduate Division, Mr. Ray Allen, International Student Services Advisor, and Mr. Viet Ngo, International Student Services Advisor

 International students may encounter issues regarding their visas, academic activities, culture shock, and life in Hawai‘i.
 This session will provide a brief introduction of some of the key issues international students should be aware of during their study at UHM.
 This session will feature international student support specialists available to answer questions or concerns.